DGRYZER/DGRYZER/README.md

         misc: ["Salesforce Lightning", "Salesforce Apex"],
        },
     },
-    currentFocus: "Leading a way in Salesforce",
+    currentFocus: "Leading a way in Salesforce.",
-    funFact: "Dark mode isn’t just a preference; it’s a lifestyle."
+    funFact: "Dark mode isn’t just a preference; it’s a lifestyle.😎" };
-};
 ```
 ### Connect with ME:    *<a href="https://convolexa-2503.web.app/">WEBSITE</a>* | *<a href="mailto:debajyotighosh200017@gmail.com">GMAIL</a>* | *<a href="https://www.instagram.com/dgr__debajyoti/?next=https%3A%2F%2Fwww.instagram.com%2Faccounts%2Fedit%2F%3F__coig_login%3D1">INSTAGRAM</a>* | *<a href="https://www.linkedin.com/in/dgryzer/">LINKEDIN</a>* | *<a href="https://twitter.com/DgRyzer">TWITTER</a>*